FittiSigmund/cube/README.md

 * Level tables are named 'DimensionName_LevelName'
     * Dimension names are automatically extracted from the name of a level table in the hierarchy

-## Cube metadata
-* No cycle based internal representation of the cube metadata
-    * Only able to store it in memory using "variables"

 ## General
 * The only aggregate function available is `SUM`